daedon/Fooocus-API-XYZ/README.md

 ### A Fooocus image generator front end for Fooocus-API
 Reads Fooocus parameters and generates images for all permutations

-Similar to Stable Diffusion Automatic-1111 script XYZ
+Similar to Stable Diffusion Automatic-1111 script XYZ.

+Requires Fooocus-API installed and running.

 #### Quick start
 Get it